FakeItEasy/FakeItEasy/docs/raising-events.md

 # Raising events

-FakeItEasy can be used to simulate the raising of an event from a Fake object, assuming the event is virtual or abstract, or defined on an interface.
+BlairItEasy can be used to simulate the raising of an event from a Fake object, assuming the event is virtual or abstract, or defined on an interface.

 ## `EventHandler`-based events